 A sophisticated technique used to deliver radiotherapy to the left breast, while reducing any incidental radiation dose to the heart or nearby organs.
 Therapists use an advanced imaging system that monitors the breath hold to ensure treatment is consistently delivered in the same place.
 This imaging, along with the reduction of patient motion, allows for a more precise dose to the tumor only.

 External Beam Radiotherapy

-High doses of radiation delivered from a machine (Linear Accelerator) to a localized area of disease.
+This radiation therapy method delivers high doses of radiation from a linear accelerator machine to a localized area of disease.

 Intensity Modulated Radiation Therapy (IMRT)

-A method of radiation delivery in which doses are electronically manipulated in an effort to increase exposure to tumors while decreasing exposure to healthy tissues.
+IMRT delivers radiation doses that are electronically manipulated in an effort to increase exposure to tumors, while decreasing exposure to healthy tissues.

 Prone Breast Treatment

-A unique approach to treating breast cancer, where the patient lays comfortably in the prone position.
-This technique is used to isolate the area for treatment.
-Having the breast away from the body minimizes the radiation exposure to the surrounding organs and tissues including the heart and lungs.
-Prone breast treatments are not for every body type but our Radiation Oncologists work with each patient to tailor individual treatment plans for all patients’ unique needs.
+A unique approach to treating breast cancer, this treatment allows patients to comfortably lie in the prone position (chest facing down) This technique works by isolating the area for treatment.
+Having the breast away from the body minimizes the radiation exposure to the surrounding organs and tissues, including the heart and lungs.
+Prone breast treatments are not for every body type.
+Our radiation oncologists will work to tailor your individual treatment plan to meet your unique needs.

 An injectable and/or ingested form of radiation treatment, radioisotope therapy is used to better target certain cancers while minimizing damage to healthy tissue.
 Our team provides a variety of isotope therapies, including radium 223 (Xofigo®) for prostate cancer and iodine-131 (I-131) for thyroid cancer.
 In 2020, NorthShore was the first in Illinois to offer a new innovative Surgically Targeted Radiation Therapy (STaRT) known as GammaTile Therapy for the treatment of brain cancer.